- This event has passed.

 Glutes & Hamstrings

-- Bulgarian Split Squats – 8 reps each leg – 4 sets
+- Reverse Lunges – 8 reps each leg – 4 sets

 Perform this exercise with weight and a band.
 Place your feet hip width apart and not too far away from your body, when you press up it should make about a 90 degree angle.
 Its very important to make sure you are not arching your back as you thrust up and also to not let it arch as you bring the weight down.
 I find it helps me to lift my toes a bit and really push through my heels to make sure I am isolating my glutes as much as possible.

 Holding a dumbbell in each hand step back with one leg so both your knees should be in about a 90° angle.
 When coming up you want to push through your front heel.
 The farther you step back the more you will be engaging your hamstrings and glutes and the closer your step back is the more you will be engaging your quads.
 As you can see when I step back my chest is slightly leaned forward, this is engaging also more glutes and hamstrings whereas keeping your torso more up right will engage more quads.
 This exercise should be performed very slow and controlled really focusing on keeping your core tight and pushing up through your heel.

 Seated with your feet together and a band a couple inches above your knees.
 Push your knees out against the band and as far out as you can and get a good squeeze.
 Slowly bring your knees back together and repeat.